WNAB: As a CW/Dabl affiliate

 On January 24, 2006, Time Warner and CBS Corporation announced that they would partner to launch The CW Television Network, as a replacement for The WB and UPN, initially featuring a mix of programs carried over from those two networks and newer series.
 Sinclair later signed WNAB as the market's affiliate of the network, as part of a wider deal to affiliate its WB affiliates and independent stations with The CW.
 The CW launched, with WNAB as its Nashville station, on September 18, 2006.

 On July 28, 2021, the FCC issued a Forfeiture Order stemming from a lawsuit against WNAB owner Tennessee Broadcasting.
 The lawsuit, filed by AT&T, alleged that Tennessee Broadcasting failed to negotiate for retransmission consent in good faith for WNAB.
 Owners of other Sinclair-managed stations, such as Deerfield Media, were also named in the lawsuit.
 Tennessee Broadcasting was ordered to pay a fine of $512,228.

-On September 14, 2021, Sinclair Broadcast Group announced that Nashville's CW affiliation would move from WNAB to WZTV's 17.2 subchannel beginning September 20 at 10 a.m.
-On that day, Dabl moved from DT4 to the primary channel.
+On September 14, 2021, Sinclair Broadcast Group announced that Nashville's CW affiliation would move from WNAB to WZTV's 17.2 subchannel beginning September 20 at 10 am.
+On that day, the main channel switched to broadcasting the Dabl digital multicast television network.

-Subchannel history

-WNAB-DT2

-As a part of a deal involving several Sinclair Broadcast Group-owned stations similar to the earlier deal between Sinclair and theCoolTV, WNAB added a subchannel for The Country Network on DT2 on September 18, 2010.
-The Country Network changed its name and was rebranded to ZUUS Country on June 1, 2013.
-ZUUS Country was replaced with a full-time feed of American Sports Network on January 11, 2016.
-On September 6, 2017, American Sports Network changed to Stadium.

-WNAB-DT3

-WNAB added Grit to a third subchannel on January 1, 2015, however on June 1, 2017, Grit was replaced with Charge!, a competitor network to Grit, which also focuses on action and drama, and is one of Sinclair's digital subchannels.
+Switch to Roar

+On August 1, 2025, WNAB switched affiliations to the Roar network.

 Technical information

 Subchannels

-The station's ATSC 1.0 channels are carried on the multiplexed digital signal of CBS affiliate WTVF:
+The station's ATSC 1.0 channels are carried on the multiplexed signal of CBS affiliate WTVF:

-ATSC 3.0
+ATSC 3.0 lighthouse service

-The station's digital signal is multiplexed:

 Analog-to-digital conversion

-WNAB shut down its analog signal, over UHF channel 58, on February 17, 2009, which was intended to be the official date in which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+WNAB shut down its analog signal, over UHF channel 58, on February 17, 2009, which was intended to be the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
 The deadline was moved to June 12, 2009, but the station decided to convert on the original deadline.
-The station's digital signal remained on its pre-transition UHF channel 23.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former UHF analog channel 58, which was among the high band UHF channels (52-69) that were removed from broadcasting use as a result of the transition.
+The station's digital signal remained on its pre-transition UHF channel 23, using virtual channel 58.